joellacarman/joellacarman.github.io/about.md

 ---
 layout: page
-title: About me!
+title: About me
 permalink: /about/
 ---

 Hello!

 I'm a former news researcher and lover of all things esoteric and number-related.
-Nowadays I'm employed as an "information graphic designer/developer" and trying to get better at both.

-See how I do by watching this blog.
+Nowadays I'm employed making charts and graphs for an economics-themed think tank.
+This blog is for fun stuff I figure out along the way.

-Not into thinking complete thoughts?
+Not into complete thoughts?
 Me either!
 Find me on [Twitter.](https://twitter.com/jestraley)

 Current feed blend is: